Danariki99/Admixture_mapping/README.md

 ### 7) Execute the pipeline:
-The pipeline includes all the steps performed after the execution of Gnomix for Local Ancestry Inference (LAI).
+The pipeline includes all the steps performed.
 Since the original input files (such as VCFs and reference panels) used in the study cannot be shared, we provide a minimal example .vcf.gz file to illustrate the full pipeline structure. you can find the data folder here: https://drive.cloud.polito.it/index.php/s/mkaNL3pidDZXa7f

 To run the pipeline, use the following command: